co-log/co-log/co-log/tutorials/2-custom/Custom.md

 The `WithLog` constraint has three type parameters: the application environment, the type of the message and the monad.
-Function `log` takes two parameters: logger severity and the log message's text.
+Function `log` takes two parameters: the logger severity and the log message's text.

 ## Running example